Consumer medicine information

 • Lesch-Nyhan or Kelley-Seegmiller syndrome (a rare hereditary disorder that affects males only and is caused by a deficiency of a specific enzyme)

-Your doctor may not want you to take Myfortic or may want to take special precautions if you have any of the above conditions.
+Your doctor may not want you to take MYFORTIC or may want to take precautions if you have any of the above conditions.

-Tell your doctor if you are pregnant, think you may be pregnant or plan to become pregnant You must not take Myfortic if you are pregnant.
+Check with your doctor if you are pregnant or intend to become pregnant.
+You must not take MYFORTIC if you are pregnant.
 If you are a woman who could become pregnant, you must provide a negative pregnancy test before starting treatment and must follow the contraceptive advice given to you by your doctor.
-Your doctor may request more than one test to ensure you are not pregnant before starting Myfortic.
+Your doctor may request more than one test to ensure you are not pregnant before starting MYFORTIC.

 If you are planning to have a child, your doctor will talk to you about the risks and alternative treatments you can take to prevent rejection of your transplant organ.